Get Better Results with a Supporter-Specific Multi-Channel Fundraising Strategy

 On the other hand, a channel-specific strategy would say: “We’re going to send everybody direct mail, and we’re going to cultivate them the same way, and we’re going to ask them all to give the same gift, and regardless of any segmentation or past behavior, that’s the only opportunity we’re going to give them to give to us.”
 What this approach fails to consider is that the supporters who are getting these direct mail messages may choose to give online, or they may prefer to see a banner ad, or receive an email, or have a phone call.
 If you expect everyone to behave the same in a given channel, you could miss out.

-The big takeaway here is that supporter-specific communications work better than channel-specific communications because people are people.
+The big takeaway here is that supporter-specific multi-channel communications work better than channel-specific communications because people are people.
 Just because someone’s supporting a social good organization, doesn’t mean they stopped being a person with preferences.
 They’re still behaving the same way they do in the for-profit world, which means we as nonprofits have to consider them as individuals rather than as transactions.
 If we’re single-channel-focused, and applying the same strategy to each person in a given channel, we’re considering them as transactions and not as whole people.
 What nonprofits need to do is build programs that take the whole person into account.